Sukhoi Su-17: Su-17M3 (S-52, "Fitter-H")

 The Su-17M3 was planned at the same time as the UM trainer.
-The fuel capacity was increased by 260kg.
+Fuel capacity was increased by 260 kg.
 Starting from the 38th batch the tailfin was raised with a radiotransparent guide and a fin was added on the underside of the tail to improve high-speed stability.
 A new KN-23-1 navigation system, the SAU-22M1 autopilot and the RV-15 (A-031) radio altimeter were added.
-Some aircraft later received an RSDN-10 Skip-2 (A-720) long-range radio navigation system, with its antenna installed on the leading edge of the tailfin.
-The SARPP-12GM flight recorder was replaced with the newer Tester-UZ recorder, and the SPO-10 radar warning receiver was replaced with the SPO-15A (izdeliye L006L) Beryoza.
+Some aircraft later received an RSDN-10 Skip-2 (A-720) long-range radio navigation system, with its antenna installed on the tailfin's leading edge.
+The SARPP-12GM flight recorder was replaced with the Tester-UZ recorder, and the SPO-10 radar warning receiver was replaced with the SPO-15A (izdeliye L006L) Beryoza.
 A Klyon-PS combined laser rangefinder/designator was installed, alongside the ASP-17BTs sight.
-The Su-17M3 could carry an SPS-141 (or the 142-143) Siren or an SPS-141MVG Gvozdika ECM pod.
+The Su-17M3 could carry an SPS-141 (or the 142–143) Siren or an SPS-141MVG Gvozdika ECM pod.
 Infrared countermeasures could be deployed via KDS-23 launchers.
-The BSPPU fire-control system was also installed in the Su-17M3, which would control SPPU-22-01 gun pods suspended on the wings to automatically stay on target in automatic tracking mode, up to a depression angle of 30°.
-Two additional hardpoints were placed under the fuselage, with S-52-8812-300 pylons, on which BDZ-57MT or MTA racks would hold APU-68UMs, which in turn could carry Kh-23M or Kh-25 missiles.
-These hardpoints would also be capable of carrying the Kh-25ML or MR missiles, as well as the Kh-29L, mounted on an AKU-58 ejector rack.
-Some of the Su-17M3s were modified to the Su-17M3P standard, which would enable them to carry up to four Kh-27PS, two on the wings and two under the fuselage, or two Kh-58 anti-radiation missiles, which could only be carried on the fuselage pylons.
-A Vyuga-17 (L-086) target designator pod could be installed under the fuselage, with its receiver integrated into the aircraft's nose.
+The BSPPU fire-control system was used, which would control SPPU-22-01 gun pods suspended on the wings to automatically stay on target up to a depression angle of 30°.
+Two additional hardpoints were placed under the fuselage, with S-52-8812-300 pylons, on which BDZ-57MT or MTA racks could hold APU-68UMs, which in turn could carry Kh-23M or Kh-25 missiles.
+These hardpoints would be capable of carrying the Kh-25ML or MR missiles, as well as the Kh-29L, mounted on an AKU-58 ejector rack.
+Some of the Su-17M3s were modified to the Su-17M3P standard, which would enable them to carry up to four Kh-27PS, two on the wings and two under the fuselage, or two Kh-58 anti-radiation missiles, which could be carried only on the fuselage pylons.
+A Vyuga-17 (L-086) target designator pod could be installed under the fuselage, with its receiver integrated into the nose.
 The BDZ-57MT racks could also hold ordinary ordnance, such as the UB-16, -32 or the B-13L rocket pods, free-fall bombs, KMGU submunition containers, and the SPPU-22-01 gun pods.
 In a somewhat unconventional manner, the S-52-8307-200 pylons could be mounted on the aircraft, on which the gun pods would be installed in a rearwards-facing manner, pointed downwards at 23°, and fired as the aircraft flew away from ground targets.
 The first Su-17M3s were unpainted with the silver color from the anodized duralumin.
-Later Su-17M3s, as well as all variants that followed, was painted with a green camouflage pattern on the top, and blue on the bottom.
+Later Su-17M3s, as well as all variants that followed, were painted with a green camouflage pattern on the top, and blue on the bottom.
 This camouflage pattern eventually found its way to all Su-17s in service, and the paint jobs were done at repair plants.
 The camouflage pattern - the locations of the paint dots - was not standardized, thus each aircraft had its own "unique" camouflage.
-The Su-17M3 would also have a trainer variant designated the Su-17UM3 (see below).
+The Su-17M3 would also have a trainer variant designated the Su-17UM3.